blab/cartography/docs/cartography.md

 The plots of the full 10 PCs for PCA are available in the supplemental figures section.

-We tuned hyperparameters for t-SNE and UMAP using an exhaustive grid search, which picked the best parameters by maximizing MCC for the confusion matrix created from the Supported Vector Machine's classification.
+We tuned hyperparameters for t-SNE and UMAP using an exhaustive grid search, which picked the best parameters by maximizing MCC for the confusion matrix created from the Support Vector Machine's classification.
 UMAP's minimum distance and nearest neighbors were tuned, and t-SNEs perplexity and learning rate were tuned.
 As nearest neighbors fluctuates depending on the amount of samples, we took the best nearest neighbor value from the cross validation and the total number of samples given per fold.
 This proportion was used to determine the nearest neighbors value for the UMAP plots. t-SNE performed best with a perplexity of 15.0 and a learning rate of 100.0.
 UMAP performed best with a minimum distance of .05 between clusters.
 While tuning these parameters does not change qualitative results, it can help make patterns easier to identify.
-The exhaustive grid search data is summarized in the below chart.
+The exhaustive grid search results are summarized in the below chart.

 ![Exhaustive Grid Search data for t-SNE and UMAP](exhaustive_grid_search.png){#fig:exhaustive-grid-search}

-We ran the raw embedding distances through the clustering algorithm Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) to understand the usage of the embeddings to cluster data without the phylogenetic tree.

 To further analyze these embeddings’ ability to accurately capture the multidimensional data, we made two separate plots: Hamming vs Euclidean distance scatterplots with a LOESS best fit line, and within vs between clade KDE density plots per embedding.